Staff Prep 06: Transactions & Concurrency — Isolation, Deadlocks & Race Conditions

 Advisory locks: application-level coordination

 Advisory locks let your application use Postgres as a distributed mutex without locking actual rows.
-Useful for: ensuring only one background worker runs a specific job, preventing concurrent report generation, coordinating distributed cron jobs.
+I use these for making sure only one background worker runs a specific job, or for coordinating cron jobs across multiple app servers.
+They're underrated.

 -- Session-level advisory lock (held until released or session ends)